Why Yeezy Reselling?

 - Choose the Right Size: You want a range of sizes.
 Globally, the most popular men’s size is 10.5, but the entire range of sizes 9-12 sells well.
 You might have to settle for niche sizes – say 14s – which will limit the upside of your investment.

 - Use Proxies: Proxy servers make your bot connection faster.
 If you’re using a sneaker bot, a proxy can shave valuable seconds off your copping time.
 A proxy can help too if you’re buying manually.
+In addition, sneaker proxies are your only way to cop multiple pairs.
+And you do want multiples when you’re getting into the sneaker reselling business.
+So add proxies to your bot to increase your speed, reduce the ping latency, and get several pairs without getting banned or having any order canceled.

 Step 3: Take Good Pictures